JFF Theater

 Toshiyuki Kajiwara

-General Manager of Cinema Jack & Betty.
-Born in Kanagawa Prefecture in 1977.
-After graduating from university, he worked at a cram school and an IT company, and after participating in revitalization activities in the Koganecho area, he took over the management of Yokohama Cinema Jack & Betty in 2007, founded Eduit Japan Co., Ltd., and became its general manager.
-He received the Culture and Arts Encouragement Award at the 68th (2019) Yokohama Culture Awards.
+Kajiwara is the manager of Cinema Jack & Betty.
+He was born in in 1977 in Kanagawa Prefecture.
+After graduating from university, he worked at a tutoring school and an IT company before taking part in town revitalization activities in the Koganecho area.
+In 2007, he took over the management of the Yokohama Cinema Jack & Betty and established Eduit Japan Inc. as its manager.
+He received the 68th (Year of 2019) Yokohama Art Award for the Culture and Arts Encouragement Award.

 JFF+ INDEPENDENT CINEMA